safespring/web/content/blogg/2022-05-terraform-ansible.md

 }
 ```
 First, we create two instances on the `public` network, from flavor
-`l2.c2r4.100` and `ubuntu-20.04` image.
+`l2.c2r4.100` and the `ubuntu-20.04` image.
 Notably, we specify `role=webserver`.
 When we run `terraform apply` on this, the instances, key pairs, and security
 groups are created.
 There is not yet a webserver installed nor configured.
 That
 is what we'll use Ansible for.

-In order to reuse the role we specified in the Terraform code for instances we
+In order to reuse the role we specified in the Terraform code for instances, we
-need an inventory script that reads Terraform state file(s) and produce
+need an inventory script that reads Terraform state file(s) and produces
-invontory on a format that ansible can consume.
+an inventory in a format that Ansible can consume.
 The [Ansible Terraform
 Inventory script][ati] will be used for this purpose.
 We copy the script to a
 directory named `ati` and run this playbook.

 ```
 ansible-playbook -i ati example.yml